MindShift: Leveraging Large Language Models for Mental-States-Based Problematic Smartphone Use Intervention: RESULTS

 \section{RESULTS}

-During the five-week study, we collect 50,815 minutes of restricted app usage duration, and 54,467 restricted app opening events (7539, 23,769, 21,994, and 835 for habitual use, instrumental use, relax, and quit).
-We analyze the quantitative data collected via app and the qualitative data collected via questionnaires and interviews.
+During the five-week study, we collected 50,815 minutes of restricted app usage duration, and 54,467 restricted app opening events (7539, 23,769, 21,994, and 835 for habitual use, instrumental use, relax, and quit). \review{We conducted statistical tests on the quantitative data collected from the app and scale scores to measure differences.
+For qualitative data from exit interviews, we conducted thematic coding to extract key insights.}